aelkayesh/sdc_p2/README.md

 The code for splitting the data into training and validation sets is contained in the fifth code cell of the IPython notebook.

-To cross validate my model, I randomly split the training data into a training set and validation set.
-I did this by creating two differnt lists from two different files, train.p and test.p
+To cross validate my model, I randomly split the training data into a training set and validation set on a 2/1 scale.
+I did this by using the train_test_split method from sklearn.cross_validation.
+I kept the test set unused until I became sure the model has learnt enough.

-My final training set had 5 number of images.
-My validation set had over 1000 images.
+My final test set had 12630 images.
+My validation set had over 52380 images.

 Here is how the test images looked like after applying grayscale...